sentinelmap/sentinelmap-services/README.md

 # SentinelMap Services beta

 SentinelMap Services documentation and tools.
-Check the *(Wiki)[https://github.com/sentinelmap/sentinelmap-services/wiki]*.
+Check the [**Wiki**](https://github.com/sentinelmap/sentinelmap-services/wiki).

 [Sign up](https://devs.sentinelmap.eu) for free with a Github account to access up to 50,000 Sentinel-2 tiles monthly.

 ## Basemap Tile Service

-*A cloud-free Sentinel-2 tile layer for developing applications and GIS products by SentinelMap.*
+**A cloud-free Sentinel-2 tile layer for developing applications and GIS products by SentinelMap.**

 For start mapping, you need to get a new Basemaps API key through the user [Dashboard](https://devs.sentinelmap.eu)